spaceman35/spaceman35/README.md

 - 💻 BS in **Electrical Engineering** from the **University of Pittsburgh**, 2012
 - 🚀 MS in **Space Systems Engineering** from the **Air Force Institute of Technology**, 2021
 - 👨‍🔬 My research & passion is in **CubeSat design** and how **Model-Based Systems Engineering** tools can accelerate the development process.
 See my thesis <a href="docs/CubeSat thesis.pdf">here</a> and a published paper <a href="docs/CubeSat paper.pdf">here.</a>
-- 🔭 I'm currently working at **Defense Language Institute** in Washington, DC.
+- 🔭 I'm currently studying at **Sogang University** in Seoul, South Korea.
 - ⚙️ I use most often: `.f3d`, `.stl`, `.r`, `.html`, `.css`, `.psd`, `.m`, `.mdzip`
 - 🌍 I'm mostly active within the **CyberDeck Community**.
 - 🌱 Learning all about **3D printing**, **custom PCBs**, **Jekyll**, and **Ruby**.